Rafz9Abz9/AbzRecipe/README.md

 ## Login Page
 - This page requires a username and password field.
-- It also includes a 'Remember Me' feature with a box that a user can tick if they want their details to be remembered for easy access.
+- It also includes a 'Remember Me' feature but this has not been implemented, just like how it makes the login form look more appealing.
 - It also includes a 'Login' and 'Register' button.

 ![image](https://github.com/Rafz9Abz9/ABZRECIPE/assets/126483536/368a8f33-5b57-4d50-b4dc-43b87aed4b52)